aamatodev/Covering-TravellingSalesmanProblem/README.md

 If some libraries are missing install them using `pip install name-of-the-library`.

 From the GUI, choose one of the possible solvers by pressing the top buttons and watch the results.
-On the GUI you'll see the path, while on the terminal total gain (profit) and other useful information.
-A detailed explanation of the solution is provided below.
+On the GUI you'll see the path, while on the terminal the total gain (profit) and other useful information.
+A detailed explanation of the solutions is provided below.

-## Solution explanation
+## Solutions explanation

 Various Operations Research techniques can be used to solve the problem, here are the ones you can run on our program.

 ### Greedy

-A [Greedy](https://en.wikipedia.org/wiki/Greedy_algorithm) solution is often a good starting point in optimization problems.
+A [Greedy Algorithm](https://en.wikipedia.org/wiki/Greedy_algorithm) is often a good starting point in optimization problems.
 The algorithm you run by pressing `Greedy` is very similar to a ["Nearest Neighbor"](https://en.wikipedia.org/wiki/Nearest_neighbor_search).
 In fact, starting from the initial node, it looks for every adjacent node (since the graph is complete all the nodes are adjacent) and chooses the one not yet covered that can give the maximum gain.

-This solution is obviously not optimal and the last chosen nodes of the CSP are isolated and distant from the others.
+The solution returned is obviously not optimal and the last chosen nodes of the CSP are isolated and distant from the others.
 This is very common in Greedy Algorithms, as the initial choices are locally optimal, but the last ones are low quality.

 ### 2-opt

 A more optimized solution than the Greedy one can be achieved by applying local search algorithms, such as 2-opt.
 2-opt consists in removing two non-adjacent arcs from the Greedy CSP solution (which is a cycle) and reconnecting the nodes while maintaining the cycle, so with crossing arcs.

-The application of Greedy + 2-opt can be tested by pressing `2-OPT` and gives a slightly better solution than just Greedy.
-The time complexity of the solution is $O(n*m^3)$, where $n$ is the total number of villages and $m$ the number of villages in the Greedy solution.
+The application of Greedy + 2-opt can be tested by pressing `2-OPT` and gives a slightly better result than just Greedy.
+The time complexity of the solution is $O(n*m^3)$, where $n$ is the total number of villages and $m$ the number of villages in the initial CSP.

 ### 3-opt